Are you looking to start a new hobby or simply upgrade to a better one?

 The types of frames

 Aluminum is one of the best materials because it is light and likely to build very interesting designs in the right hands.
 The material also builds very rigid frames making it a strong candidate when it comes to the strength of the material.
 Most cheap road bikes will be made from aluminum.
 They are a good place to start for your first bike if you are not looking to spend a fortune.
 Most designers will use butted forms of aluminum pipes where the ends are thicker than the middle sections of the tubes.
 This is for the purpose of providing stronger joints.

 Steel is also ideal when it comes to bike frames.
 It is one of the oldest options in the market.
 It is also a perfect frame in the hands of a good designer.
 It is a little heavier than aluminum but creates ideal conditions for road bikes using tough terrain.
 Steel is also stronger than aluminum in every sense of the word providing more durable bikes.

 You will, however, have to sacrifice on the need for speed on this one.
 The news is that there are new bike designs using steel that are as lightweight as aluminum bikes.
 These use steel tubes from Reynolds and Columbus.

 This is one of the most expensive bike frames for reasons.
 It comes with the strength of steel and the lightweight properties of aluminum.
-It is also corrosion free which is nothing short of perfect.
-You can choose to pick bikes with this kind of frame if you are willing to invest into your riding.
+It is also corrosion-free which is nothing short of perfect.
+You can choose to pick bikes with this kind of frame if you are willing to invest in your riding.